Okenite1/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Project will be mainly used for the Coursera Capstone Project
+This will be the Coursera Capstone Project